AlbelNox/ToDoList/Webserver via raspberry pi/README.md

 # Project
-This project sets up a **headless Raspberry Pi webserver**, mainly to host an "<index.html>" file that interacts with another project.
+This project sets up a **headless Raspberry Pi webserver**, mainly to host an `<index.html>` file that interacts with another project.
-It uses Apache2 as a basic web server and provides step-by-step setup instructions from flashing the SD card to network monitoring with "tcpdump".
+It uses Apache2 as a basic web server and provides step-by-step setup instructions from flashing the SD card to network monitoring with `tcpdump`.

 # Librarys
 - apache2